Retailer Policy Manual

 Section 2.2 BCLC Lottery Retailer Certification Policy

-BCLC requires all Lottery Retailers to be certified within 60 days of entering the BCLC retailer database.
+BCLC requires all Lottery Site Employees to be certified within 60 days of entering the Lottery Retailer Database.
 Certification requires the completion of a course applicable to the lottery Services that the Lottery Retailer provides.
-Signatories of the Lottery Retailer Agreement who do not operate a lottery terminal or are not involved in the handling, selling and/or validating of lottery products are exempt.
+Site Registrants who do not operate a lottery terminal, work at a Site, or are not involved in the handling, selling and/or validating of lottery products are exempt.

 Section 3